Details

 Weather

 Morocco's weather in March is much like the start of spring in the United States, generally between 50°F and 70°F, depending on the region (Marrakech can be a bit warmer).
-In mountainous areas (like the Atlas range), temperatures are cooler, and some mountain peaks remain snow-capped throughout most of the year.
+In mountainous areas (like the Atlas range), temperatures are cooler with lows in the 40s°F (5–10°C) or below, and some mountain peaks remain snow-capped throughout most of the year.

 Food

-Many breakfasts are included as part of your trip.
-Moroccan breakfasts tend to be different from your usual cereal and toast morning fare – most will be very simple, such as a croissant or sweet roll with jam and instant coffee.
+Breakfasts: Many breakfasts are included as part of your trip.
+Moroccan breakfasts tend to be simple, offering a croissant or sweet roll with jam and instant coffee.
 Some hotels will have buffets where you will have more variety.
 While you are experiencing what a Moroccan family would eat, some travelers do find the provided breakfasts a bit “bread heavy” and enjoy buying fruit the day before to supplement their breakfast.

 Language